IlarionHalushka/ilarionhalushka.github.io/_posts/2020-04-26-vacancies-analysis-for-QA-Engineers.markdown

 &nbsp;&nbsp;&nbsp; Many companies provide public APIs for accessing some of their public data.

 &nbsp;&nbsp;&nbsp; So there was developed a system for fetching vacancies from public API by keyword ‘qa engineer’.
-Around 400 vacancies were collected and analysed.
+Around 400 vacancies have been collected and analysed.

 #### Top of skills by categories:
 {% include lazyload.html image_src="/assets/images/top-of-skills-by-categories-every-software-tester-should-have.png" image_alt="Top of skills by categories every Software Tester should have" image_title="Top of skills by categories" %}